MMagg-dev/Checklist_tracker_guide_AC_Valhalla/README.md

 ### Checklists
 * Story quests, in-game festivals, River Raids, and mastery challenges.
 It comes with a choices and consequences guide.
-* Wealth, mysteries, and artifacts</b> along with Orlog players, raid locations, and viewpoints.
+* Wealth, mysteries, and artifacts along with Orlog players, raid locations, and viewpoints.
 Includes -'
     * Fly Agaric puzzles with solutions
     * Flyting challenges with answers
     * World events with walkthroughs
     * Treasure hoard maps with solutions
     * Walkthroughs for getting other collectibles

-* Gear and cosmetics</b> - details and images of all armor sets, weapons, shields, raven skins, horse skins, ship cosmetic sets, and tattoo sets.
+* Gear and cosmetics - details and images of all armor sets, weapons, shields, raven skins, horse skins, ship cosmetic sets, and tattoo sets.
-* Order of the Ancients</b> - All members of the Order of the Ancients including their names, locations, and clues to finding them.
+* Order of the Ancients - All members of the Order of the Ancients including their names, locations, and clues to finding them.
-* Achievements and Uplay Challenges</b> - All achievements and Uplay Challenges in the game.
+* Achievements and Uplay Challenges - All achievements and Uplay Challenges in the game.
 This also includes the easiest ways to earn certain achievements.
-* Fishes</b> - Names and locations, and best fishing spots.
+* Fishes - Names and locations, and best fishing spots.
-* Hunting and Fishing Deliveries</b> - All the items needed to complete all the hunting and fishing deliveries.
+* Hunting and Fishing Deliveries - All the items needed to complete all the hunting and fishing deliveries.
-* The Legend of Beowulf DLC quests</b> - All missions of the season pass DLC.
+* The Legend of Beowulf DLC quests - All missions of the season pass DLC.
-* The Way of the Berserker DLC quests</b> - All missions of the pre-order DLC.
+* The Way of the Berserker DLC quests - All missions of the pre-order DLC.

-* Wrath of the Druids DLC</b> content includes -
+* Wrath of the Druids DLC content includes -
     * Quests with choices and consequences
     * Side quests
     * Children of Danu with clues on finding them